nuagenetworks/nuage-metroae/UPGRADE.md

 These health checks can be run at any time of the upgrade process.

-3. Databse Backup and decouple the VSD cluster
+3. Database Backup and decouple the VSD cluster

 ```
 ./metro-ansible vsd_ha_upgrade_database_backup_and_decouple.yml -vvv